-Completion of 24 credits above the level of 44 in one of the languages, French, German, Russian or Spanish.
+Completion of 24 credits above the level of 44 in one of the languages.
 A minimum of 12 of these 24 credits must be in literature courses.

 Students who have completed two years in one of the languages in high school must take a placement test and have a conference with a member of the department before enrolling.
-Students with one year or less will enroll in 8:21, 10:21, 14:21 or 23:21, depending on his choice of majors.
+Students with one year or less will enroll in 21.